BigShloppa/OOTPISP/README.md

 2:

-So now i have to project GUI and application with next requirements:
+So now i have to project GUI and application to be able to meet next requirements:
 -choice of figure;
 -setting of draw parameters;
 -undo-redo;
 -saving list of figures in file;
 -adding new figures by plugins;

+3:

+drawing of figures, choosing base parameters of drawing

+4:

+undo-redo list of figures

+5:

+serialization ( binary in my case ) and deserialization

+6:

+plugins with figures classes in .dll format